How Efficient Are Propane Refrigerators?

 How Long Will A Propane Refrigerator Run On A Propane Tank?

-Let’s work it out together for the example of a standard 20lb propane tank.
+Let’s work it out together for the example of a standard 20lb (ca. 9 kg) propane tank.

-So there we have it.
+So there you have it.
 If you’re using a standard 20-lb propane tank, you can expect it to last around 11 days (non-stop) before needing to replace or refill it.

 How Long Will A Propane Refrigerator Run On Battery?

-To fully operate a propane fridge on battery can quickly drain the juice from the battery of an RV (or similar).
+Using a propane fridge on a battery can quickly drain it, even if it’s a massive vehicle, such as an RV (or similar).
 Expect it not last longer than 3 hours.
-However, if not switched on and only using the electricity for the control panel, this is a tiny amount and can last for weeks.
+However, if not switched on and only using the electricity for the control panel, it can technically last for weeks.

 How Long Does It Take For A Propane Fridge To Get Cold?